Some of the doctors who attended President John

 testimony?

-a great laceration on the right side of the head
+was a great laceration on the right side of the

 that the cerebellum had protruded from the wound."